shopware/docs/guides/plugins/apps/app-scripts/cart-manipulation.md

 If your app needs to manipulate the cart, you can do so by using the [`cart`](../../../../resources/references/app-reference/script-reference/script-hooks-reference.md#cart) script hook.

 {% hint style="info" %}
-Note that app scripts were introduced in Shopware 6.4.8.0, and is not supported by prior versions.
+Note that app scripts were introduced in Shopware 6.4.8.0, and is not supported in previous versions.
 {% endhint %}

 ## Overview

-The cart manipulation in App Scripts expands on the general [cart concept](../../../../concepts/commerce/checkout-concept/cart.md), in that concept your cart scripts acts as another [cart processor](../../../../concepts/commerce/checkout-concept/cart.md#cart-processors---price-calculation-and-validation).
+The cart manipulation in App Scripts expands on the general [cart concept](../../../../concepts/commerce/checkout-concept/cart.md).
+In that concept your cart scripts act as another [cart processor](../../../../concepts/commerce/checkout-concept/cart.md#cart-processors---price-calculation-and-validation).

-Your `cart`-scripts run whenever the cart is calculated, this means that the script will be executed when an item is added to the cart, when the selected shipping and payment methods change, etc.
+Your `cart` scripts run whenever the cart is calculated, this means that the script will be executed when an item is added to the cart, when the selected shipping and payment methods change, etc.
-You have access to a `cart`-service that provides a fluid API to get data from the cart or to manipulate the cart.
+You have access to a `cart`-service that provides a [fluent API](https://www.martinfowler.com/bliki/FluentInterface.html) to get data from the cart or to manipulate the cart.
 For an overview of all data and services that are available, please refer to the [cart hook reference](../../../../resources/references/app-reference/script-reference/script-hooks-reference.md#cart).

 ## Prerequisites